-- 1. Adhere to the American Nurses' Association Code of Ethics and act in accordance with the National Institute of Health Patient's Bill of Rights. - 2.
+- Adhere to the American Nurses' Association Code of Ethics and act in accordance with the National Institute of Health Patient's Bill of Rights. - 2.
 Patient information will be disclosed only to those persons directly involved in caring for the patient. - 3.
 Patient information will not be discussed in public areas, such as hallways, cafeteria, elevators, etc. - 4.
 Patient information discussed in clinical conferences and classes will be limited to questions and experiences that will enhance the professional education of nursing students and will not be conveyed outside the classroom.
-Tape recorders will be turned off before discussing information related to actual patients. - 5.
+Audio recording is not permitted while discussing information related to actual patients. - 5.
 Do NOT include patients' names, names of family members, or any other identifiable information on assignments. - 6.
 Do NOT enter patients' names or other identifiable patient information on computers outside of the clinical agencies. - 7.
 Abide by clinical agency policies regarding patient confidentiality. - 8.
-Do NOT make photocopies, computer printouts, screen shots of patients' medical records, or photographs in the clinical area. - 9.
+Do NOT make copies, computer printouts, screen shots of patients' medical records, or take any photographs in the clinical area. - 9.
 Do NOT discuss clinical sites, patients, or situations on social network media sites.

-I realize that I am subject to disciplinary action, which may include dismissal from the program, if I violate patient confidentiality.
+I realize that I am subject to disciplinary action, which may ir nclude dismiss al from the program, if I violate patient o confidentiality.